Find A CSER: Local Organizations

 Amazement Square provides multiple volunteer opportunities!
 As a Children’s Interactive Museum, we focus on interacting and working with children through various exhibits, programs, and events.

-Exhibit Educators: Exhibit educators work with Museum Educators to help museum visitors explore and understand hands-on, interactive exhibits in eight multidisciplinary galleries.
-Shifts are available Tuesday-Sunday during operating hours.
+Museum Educators: Exhibit educators work with Museum Educators to help museum visitors explore and understand hands-on, interactive exhibits in eight multidisciplinary galleries.
+Shifts are available Wednesday-Sunday during operating hours.
 This is our most popular volunteer opportunity!

 Exhibit Maintenance: Exhibit maintenance volunteers will assist with exhibit preparation and maintenance.
 Duties may include cleaning exhibit environments, touch-up painting, or skilled exhibit fabrication.
 This is a wonderful opportunity for creative carpenters!
+Basic art skills are required due to paint touch-ups and other art-related projects.
+Preferably FACS or an art-based degree.
 Shifts are available Monday-Friday from 9 am- 5 pm.

 Special Event: Special events volunteers participate in the museum’s outreach, educational, or fundraising events such as the Museum After Dark, Amazing Mile Children’s Run, Ugly Bug Ball, and Children’s Holiday Festival.